Tiny-Home-Consulting/Dependiject/README.md

 ### The Problem

-We wanted simple dependency injection for SwiftUI, but found all well-known existing solutions inadequate.
+We wanted simple dependency injection for SwiftUI, but were unable to find an existing solution that fully met our needs.

-SwinjectStoryboard is specially designed to work with AppKit and UIKit applications that use storyboards for their UI.
-It's a great library, but the fact that it requires a storyboard limits its usefulness in a SwiftUI application.
+Some existing libraries require the app to create an instance of the dependency container, which must then be passed from view to view.
+This is less than ideal because it violates inversion of control.

-Property wrapper injection is easy to write and easy to find resources on, but it's quite restrictive -- you can't mark a variable as both `@Injected` and `@StateObject`.
+Property wrapper injection is easy to write and easy to find resources on, but it's somewhat restrictive -- you can't mark a variable as both `@Injected` and `@StateObject`.

-Even SwiftUI's builtins, like `@EnvironmentObject`, are limited and can be dangerous: they prevent the use of protocols as abstractions and require all dependencies to be created eagerly on app launch.
+SwiftUI's built-in property wrappers `@StateObject` and `@EnvironmentObject` prevent the use of protocols, making it difficult to separate the interface of a dependency from its implementation.

 ### Our Solution